ScottGarriott/project-pomodoro-timer/README.md

 # project-pomodoro-timer
-This is a pomodoro timer to help people study
+This is a pomodoro timer to help people track their study time